 Dr. Pimentel earned two BS degrees in 1983 from Idaho State University; one in psychology and the other in speech pathology and audiology.
 She completed her MS in 1984 from Idaho State, and completed her PhD in 1993 from the University of Washington, Seattle.

-Dr. Pimentel teaches courses in the area of neurogenic communication disorders and organics, anatomy and physiology of the speech mechanism, communication neuroscience, aphasia, cognitive/ communicative impairments, and motor speech disorders.
+Dr. Pimentel teaches courses in the area of neurogenic communication disorders including, communication neuroscience, aphasia, cognitive communicative disorders, motor speech disorders and anatomy and physiology of the speech mechanism.

-Her research interests include the use of context in dementia treatment, discourse analysis in adult neurogenics and the efficacy of our treatment efforts.
+Her research interests include the use of context in treatment of individuals with dementia, discourse analysis in adult neurogenics and the treatment outcomes.